About macular disease

-The macula is part of the retina at the back of the eye.
-It is only about 5mm across but is responsible for our central vision, most of our colour vision and the fine detail of what we see.
+Macular disease is the biggest cause of sight loss in the UK and developed world.
+The macula is a tiny area of the retina at the back of the eye, which is only about the size of the grain of rice.
+It is responsible for our central vision, most fine detail of what we see and a lot of our colour vision too.

 There are many forms of macular disease, including age-related macular degeneration (AMD).
-There are two forms of AMD – dry and wet.
 Other forms of macular disease affect much younger people, even children.

 Icon representing Helpline